 Select the Additional CSS option on the bottom left-hand side.

 Here you can add custom CSS to your WordPress website.
-If you insert code that would break your website, you will be warned and not allowed to publish the code, but keep in mind that there are some mistakes that can slip through and cause problems.
+If you insert code that would break your website, you will be warned and not allowed to publish the code, but keep in mind that some mistakes can slip through and cause problems.

 Step 2: Add Custom CSS